Explore Pheasant Glen’s Championship Golf Course

 Accuracy and patience.
 This may be the narrowest fairway at Pheasant Glen.
 Hitting the fairway off the tee is very important in order to play a second shot into short iron or wedge distance to attack this challenging green.
 Trouble at the green comes with a bunker on the right, a bunker left and water left and long.
 Par is a good score on this first of three strong finishing holes.

 After playing this magnificent finishing hole, you’ll want to go out and play again.
 This is the longest hole on the course.
-Finding the fairway with your drive is difficult with a cluster of fairway bunkers on both sides of the landing area.
-Decision time from here; lay up short of the 2 fairway bunkers and have 150-180 yards in to the green, or be aggressive and play across the rough area and land the ball into the second fairway, leaving a short wedge to the green.
+Finding the fairway with your drive is difficult with fairway bunkers on both sides of the landing area.
+Decision time from here; lay up short of the second pair of fairway bunkers near the 150 pole for a 150-180 yard third shot.
+Or, you can take a chance, be aggressive, and cut the corner for a wedge shot to the green.
 This large inviting green will yield lots of birdies from this range.
 Longer approaches will be difficult with a bunker and water to the left and lateral hazard to the right.
 A solid par here will cap your experience at Pheasant Glen Resort.